What you can appeal

 - valuation of an asset for Capital Gains Tax (CGT) purposes

 - valuation of an imported car for Vehicle Registration Tax (VRT) purposes

 - decision that a person is tax-resident in Ireland

 - decision not to allow a claim for the deduction certain expenses

 - decision about whether a person is self-employed or an employee for tax purposes

 - a determination on the rate of Value-Added Tax (VAT) chargeable.

-In general, only the person who is directly affected by the particular assessment or decision is entitled to appeal.
+In general, only the person who is directly affected by the assessment or decision can appeal.